Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 ![](media/01030.png){ #fig:01030 width=75% }

-Another example of a SPICE quirk: since the dependent voltage source \"`e`\" isn\'t considered a load to voltage source V~1~, SPICE interprets V~1~ to be open-circuited and will refuse to analyze it.
+Another example of a SPICE quirk: since the dependent voltage source \"`e`\" isn't considered a load to voltage source V~1~, SPICE interprets V~1~ to be open-circuited and will refuse to analyze it.
 The fix is to connect R~bogus~ in parallel with V~1~ to act as a DC load.
 Being directly connected across V~1~, the resistance of R~bogus~ is not crucial to the operation of the circuit, so 10 kΩ will work fine.
 I decided not to sweep the V~1~ input voltage at all in this circuit for the sake of keeping the netlist and output listing simple.

 \